DegenVets/f2t/README.md

 **Onboarding**
 1. Producers and consumers register on f2t.io.
-2. An NFT is minted for each user, encoding their role and attributes.
+2. An NFT module layer is minted for each user, encoding their role and attributes.

 **Transaction Workflow**
 1. **Step 1**: A consumer places an order on the platform.